ljk233/study/docs/M250/Theory/03_messages.md

 Then

 - There would be no message answer, as the return type is `void`
-- This is not a message expression, because the message returns to no answer
+- This is not a message expression, because the message returns no answer
 - Its message name would be `setName()`
 - A message send would be `anOject.setName("Joe Bloggs")`